joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 Click on the launch button.
 You should see a success message and will be able to connect to the instance
 ![Network settings]({{ 'assets/images/posts/deploy-laravel-application-to-a-single-server-with-ci-cd/7.png' | relative_url }})

-Now, connnect to the server and update the system dependencies by running the following command:
+Now, connect to the server and update the system dependencies by running the following command:
 ```bash
 sudo apt update
 sudo apt upgrade
 ```
 ### Install PHP
-Run the following command to install PHP with Laravel required extensions:
+Run the following command to install PHP with Laravel-required extensions:
 ```bash
 sudo apt install -y software-properties-common
 sudo add-apt-repository ppa:ondrej/php